dougeby/IntuneDocs/InTuneDocs/includes/win10-automatic-enrollment-aad.md

 5. Specify the URLs for Intune:

   - **MDM Enrollment URL** – Use `https://enterpriseenrollment-s.manage.microsoft.com/EnrollmentServer/Discovery.svc` for the MDM Enrollment URL.
-  - **MDM Terms of Use URL** – Use the default value to provide terms of use users see when enrolling devices.
+  - **MDM Terms of Use URL** – Use the default value to display terms of use that users see when enrolling devices.
-  - **MDM Compliance URL** – If a device is found to be out of compliance an **Access denied** message is displayed with this compliance URL.
+  - **MDM Compliance URL** – If a device is found to be out of compliance, an **Access denied** message is displayed with this compliance URL.
 The compliance web page helps users understand why their device is not compliant with policy and how they can bring it back into compliance.

 6. Specify which users’ devices should be managed by Microsoft Intune.
 These users’ Windows 10 devices will be automatically enrolled for management with Microsoft Intune.